dart-lang/site-www/src/codelabs/async-await/index.md

 </iframe>

   {{ site.alert.info }}
-    If your tests pass, you can ignore [info-level messages.](/guides/language/analysis-options#customizing-analysis-rules)
+    If your code passes the tests, you can ignore [info-level messages.](/guides/language/analysis-options#customizing-analysis-rules)
   {{ site.alert.end }}

 ## Handling errors